casualjim/casualjim.github.io/content/post/revamping-the-blog.md

 +++

-# Revamping the blog

-Yet another effort to revamp the blog.
+Latest effort to revamp the blog.
 I'll use this to share news about go-swagger and such I think.

 I'm starting the process of rescueing whatever is possible from my previous blog at http://flanders.co.nz.
 But that will take a little while.